Jump to navigation

 The mission of DVP is to partner with communities in the prevention of domestic violence while promoting the safety and well-being of survivors through good stewardship of funding resources.
 The vision of DVP is to promote and sustain a culture free of domestic violence for all Coloradans.

-DVP is not a direct service organization.
-If you or someone you know is experiencing domestic violence and needs help, use the Domestic Violence Program Map below to find a program near you.
+DVP does not provide services to the public.
+If you or someone you know is experiencing domestic violence and needs help, use the Domestic Violence Services Map below to find local advocacy services near you.

 Colorado taxpayers elected to make donations through their state income tax return refunds to the Colorado Domestic Abuse Fund (CDAF) in 1983.
 Learn more about the fund and how you can help by making a tax checkoff donation.

-An individual can report a DVP-funded program if the individual is dissatisfied with services performed or denied by a DVP-funded program.
+An individual can file a report to DVP if the individual is dissatisfied with services performed or denied by a DVP-funded program.
 DVP may only take reports about DVP-funded programs.
-Expand the Local Programs sectio above for a list of currently funded programs.
+Click here to view the list of currently funded programs.

 DVP cannot provide immediate solutions to dissatisfaction with services performed or denied.
 The role of DVP instead is to address concerns and make recommendations or requirements for program policy changes if necessary.